 Coving or cornicing is perfect for mirroring skirting and hiding joins and cracks between the ceiling and wall, but it can also help large rooms appear less clinical and more intimate.
 In ornate interiors, complement cornicing with a decorative frieze running beneath.

-Ceiling roses and domes are generally quite large and circular, placed in the centre of the ceiling to add majesty.
+Ceiling roses and domes are generally quite large and circular, placed in the centre of the ceiling.
 On grander projects, whole ceilings can become features, while in especially lavish properties, intricate wall panels, columns, pilasters and pedestals can also look right at home.

 Mouldings can be as clean-lined or as opulent as you desire, but staying true to your home’s style and period, as well as creating a balance in the proportions of the mouldings, is the key to success.
 Imposingly large mouldings in a small space will look overdone, but in a vast room you can afford to be more bold; most off-the-shelf mouldings are available in more than one size.
 Also bear in mind their depth: if their protrusions differ too much they will look unbalanced.